-Being an entrepreneur today is easier than ever, with so many opportunities, tools and services to promote a new business, service or product to millions of potential consumers.
+Being an entrepreneur today is easier than ever with so many opportunities, tools and services.
+You can easily promote a new business, service or product to millions of potential consumers.
 One of the best ways to accomplish this is email marketing.
 But often, people don’t do email right, and that can backfire on their business.
 To help you avoid potential pitfalls, we’ve come up with 13 email marketing tips to get you headed in the right direction.

 In order to accomplish this task successfully, there are a few key elements to focus on.

 13 email marketing tips to bolster your engagement

 To help you become an email marketing expert, we’ll be covering these 13 email marketing tips for small businesses:

 - Pay attention to timing.